-- Note that this procedure should not be necessary when receiving a new console.
-It is only necessary if a software upgrade is required. - 1.
-On a Windows machine, unzip the installation ZIP file into the root folder of a USB flash drive. - 2.
+Note: This procedure should not be necessary when receiving a new console.
+It is only necessary if a software upgrade is required.

+- 1. On a Windows machine, unzip the installation ZIP file into the root folder of a USB flash drive. - 2.
 Safely eject the USB flash drive from the Windows machine. - 3.
 Plug the USB flash drive into the powered-down console. - 4.
 Power up the console by pressing and holding the green power button on the back of the console. - 5.
 Go to the Setup screen (via the wrench button in lower left corner). - 6.
 Select User / Access Level / PROVISION USB FOR UPGRADE and select Yes. - 7.
-Power down the console by briefly pressing the green power button. - 8.
+Power down the console by swiping up from the base of the screen to display the console toolbar and select the off icon. - 8.
 The system will ask if you want to power down.
 Select Yes to turn off. - 9.
 Leave the USB plugged into the console and restart by pressing and holding the green power button. - 10.
 The installation procedure will start automatically and will take a few minutes.

-- 11. After the installation is complete, the console will display the message 'Please remove the USB flash drive'. - 12.
-Remove the USB flash drive.
-The console will restart automatically. - 13.
-After the restart, the console will display the touch screen calibration screen.
-Touch the displayed cross marks in turn and then press Confirm, or select no within 10 seconds to miss this step.
-This is only done the first time after installation. - 14.
-The console will provide the option to restore all user data to the state it was before the upgrade.
+- 11. The console will provide the option to restore all user data to the state it was before the upgrade.
 WARNING: Selecting No will delete all data saved on the console.
-The console will restart automatically. - 15.
+The console will restart automatically. - 12.
 After the console starts up, the software is ready for use.